MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Add a variable

-You can use variables to perform multiple actions within your UI flows.
+You can use variables to perform multiple actions within your desktop flows.
 For example, you can use a variable to count how many times an operation was performed in a loop.
 Or, you can use a variable to create an string array with the screen readings done in a loop.

 >[!TIP]
 >You can use integer, float, Boolean, string, array, and object variable data types.